 This information describes calcium supplements and how to take them.

-Calcium is a mineral that is needed to build and maintain healthy bones.
+Calcium is a mineral that you need to build and maintain healthy bones.
 If you don’t get enough calcium from your diet, your body will take it from your bones.

 Osteoporosis develops when you lose bone tissue, which makes your bones more likely to fracture (break).
-Osteoporosis is most common in postmenopausal women.
+Osteoporosis is most common in women who have gone through menopause.
 However, it can develop in anyone, including men, due to medication or illness.
 Some risk factors for osteoporosis include: